What Is Secure Access Service Edge (SASE)?

 VPNs create secure tunnels for remote access but lack the granular control of newer technologies.
 Within SASE, VPNs are enhanced with additional security measures to provide more robust remote access management.

 SWGs secure internet-bound traffic by filtering harmful content and enforcing compliance.
-In the SASE framework, they provide protection against online threats and ensure safe browsing.
+In the SASE framework, they protect against online threats and ensure safe browsing.

 CASBs manage and secure cloud access, offering visibility and control over data transfer between users and cloud services.
 They are crucial in SASE for protecting cloud-based applications and data.

-FWaaS offers cloud-based firewall capabilities, providing centralized management and security.
+FWaaS offers cloud-based firewall capabilities, providing centralised management and security.
 Integrated into SASE, it protects against external threats while supporting a distributed, cloud-centric network environment.

 ZTNA restricts access to applications based on user identity and context, reducing the risk of unauthorized access.
 Within SASE, ZTNA provides a secure, adaptive approach to remote access.